Term Student Program 2018

 There are three levels of the Term Student Program, each with different requirements, expectations, program lengths, and Term Student forms.
 Please read carefully:

-Level III is a seven-week program from Tuesday, September 26 through Tuesday, November 14.
-Form Submission Deadline: September 12.
+Level 3 is a nine-week program from Tuesday, September 11 through Tuesday, November 13.
+Form Submission Deadline: September 1.